 But your brain doesn’t really understand what’s happening, and continues to produce increasing amounts of FSH in an attempt to persuade your ovaries to grow more eggs.

-Because of that very specific situation, high FSH levels can sometimes help diagnose Menopause.
-But they’re unreliable because levels vary a lot throughout Perimenopause, Menopause, and Postmenopause.
+Because of that very specific situation, high FSH levels can sometimes help diagnose Menopausal transition.
+But they’re unreliable, because levels vary a lot throughout Perimenopause and Postmenopause.
 And while those levels change, you experience all those wonderful symptoms.
 Many women report that the symptoms ease over time, but it very much depends on the person.

 Should I see my doctor?